OllieUK/ServarrDock/README.md

 - **PiHole**: Acts as a network-wide ad blocker and DNS server.

 ### Media Services
-Managed by the `docker-compose-media.yml` file, this includes all the media handling services:
+Managed by the `docker-compose-media.yml` file, this setup handles all media processing tasks:
-- **Media Managers**: Sonarr, Radarr, Lidarr, Bazarr, and Prowlarr.
-- **Download Clients**: SABnzbd and qBittorrent, secured through a VPN service (Gluetun).
+- **Downloaders**: SABnzbd and qBittorrent, secured through Gluetun VPN service.
-- **Media Players**: Plex for managing and streaming digital media.
+- **Media Managers**: Sonarr, Radarr, Lidarr, and Bazarr for managing TV shows, movies, and music.
-- **Web Frontends**: Heimdall for application dashboard and Ombi for content request management.
+- **Indexer**: Prowlarr for managing indexers and integrating them with media managers.

+### UI Services
+Managed by the `docker-compose-ui.yml` file, this includes user interfaces for media access and management:
+- **Plex**: Manages and streams your digital media.
+- **Tautulli**: Monitors activity and provides statistics about your Plex server.
+- **Heimdall**: Application dashboard for accessing and managing all your services.
+- **Ombi**: Allows users to request media for Plex, managing user requests.

 ## Services Included